cloudera/copilot/docs/source/users/index.md

 Generating a notebook can take a substantial amount of time, so Jupyter AI will respond to your message immediately while it works.
 You can continue to ask it other questions in the meantime.

 <img src="../_static/chat-generate-command-response.png"
-    alt="Screen shot of Jupyternaut responding to a generate message with a message that it is working on a notebook." class="screenshot" />
+    alt="Screen shot of Cloudera Copilot responding to a generate message with a message that it is working on a notebook." class="screenshot" />

 :::{note}